178 Mill Street Unit D

 Comments added by the Charity:

-The water crisis facing Indigenous communities is profound.
-Founded in 2009, Water First Education & Training Inc. partners with Indigenous communities to help resolve local water challenges through education, training and meaningful collaboration.
-Water First offers training and education in three key programs: drinking water training and certification internships, project-based environmental water technical training and STEM-based water science workshops in schools.
+The water crisis facing Indigenous communities is one of the most fundamental challenges in Canada today.
+Founded in 2009, Water First Education & Training Inc. partners with Indigenous communities to help resolve local water challenges through education, training, and meaningful collaboration.
+Water First offers training and education in three key program areas: drinking water training and certification internships, project-based environmental water technical training, and STEM-based water science workshops in schools.

-Our approach to program design and delivery sets Water First apart.
+Our approach to program design and delivery sets us apart.
 We listen and work alongside Indigenous partners to learn about long-term environmental water goals and local training needs.
 Each program is then adapted based on these local, community-identified needs.
+Our work is guided by meaningful relationships and engagement with Indigenous communities, and decisions are made alongside an Indigenous Advisory Council and community members.

 We know our work alone won’t solve the water crisis.
 It’s a complex problem that needs collaborative, integrated solutions.
 And that work will take time.
 That’s why Water First strives to build enduring relationships for lasting results, with skills and benefits remaining within Indigenous communities so they can access clean drinking water–now and into the future.